awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

   This decrypt command uses `--input -` to indicate that input is coming from the pipeline \(stdin\) and `--output -` to send the output to the pipeline \(stdout\)\. \(The input parameter takes the location of the input, not the actual input bytes, so you cannot use the `$encrypted` variable as the value of the `--input` parameter\.\)

+  This example uses the **discovery** attribute of the `--wrapping-keys` parameter to allow the AWS Encryption CLI to use any CMK to decrypt the data\.
+It doesn't specify a commitment policy, so it uses the default value for version 2\.0\.*x* and later, `require-encrypt-require-decrypt`\.

   Because the output was encrypted and then encoded, the decrypt command uses the `--decode` parameter to decode Base64\-encoded input before decrypting it\.
 You can also use the `--decode` parameter to decode Base64\-encoded input before encrypting it\.

   Again, the command omits the encryption context and suppresses the metadata \(\-`S`\)\.